faucetsdn/faucet/docs/configuration.rst

 information), verify FAUCET stacking topology, and cue a phone to use the right voice VLAN.

-NOTE: while FAUCET can receive and log LLDP from other devices, FAUCET does not do spanning tree those LLDP packets will have no influence on FAUCET's forwarding decisions.
+.. note:: While FAUCET can receive and log LLDP from other devices, FAUCET does not do spanning tree.
+Those LLDP packets will have no influence on FAUCET's forwarding decisions.

+.. note:: When stack ports are enabled Faucet automatically configures LLDP with the default values for send_interval and max_per_interval to 5.

-The following attributes can be configured withing the 'lldp_beacon' configuration block at the dp level:
+The following attributes can be configured within the 'lldp_beacon' configuration block at the dp level:

 .. list-table:: dps: <dp name or id>: lldp_beacon: {}